top of page

 Art soon became a fascination of mine.
 I loved to visit art museums and craved to be around creative people.
 I did not see myself as an artist, so I decided my interests were meant to encourage artists.
 In believing God would open a new door and give me a better job than the one I left, I began to follow the teachings of Dan Miller and his book, 48 Days to the Work You Love.
 Dan Miller was located about 90 minutes from me, so when he advertised a 3-day retreat entitled, Calling All Creatives, I signed up.
 I knew I would find the answer of what I was to do next at this retreat.
 At the final campfire session, I still did not have an answer of exactly what I should do next, but I had formed a friendship with Joanne, Dan’s wife, and Dorsey McHugh, who co-authored the book with Joanne, Be Your Finest Art.
 During the next few years Joanne became a friend, encourager, mentor, and example to me as I attended weekly art days with other creatives in the Miller studio, called, The Sanctuary.
 We would sometime have special art instructors teach us, but most days we would just bring our own projects and work on them in the room filled with helpful creative artists.
 I began to paint and experiment with different mediums.
 With the encouragement of Joanne, I was selected as an exhibiting artist at the Martin Master’s Art Event in Franklin.
 I sold several paintings at the show and signed up over 35 participants for my beginning class on painting with alcohol inks to be held at the Sanctuary.
 I was amazed at how people bought my art and loved my classes.
 God had not given me a job; he had given me a life!

 I love to create, and I love to help others so naturally with my background my art is now flowing into the field of art therapy.
-I also offer a service where I go into a customer’s home and assist them in choosing colors and creating a piece of art to hang in a particular place of need in their home.
+I also offer a service where I go into customers homes and assist them in choosing colors and help the home owner creaate a piece of art to hang in a particular place in their home.
 I like to refer to this service as, ”Turning a House into a Home with Personalized Art”.
-If a customer just insists that he/she is not creative and does not want to try, or really desires a piece of my art that was made especially for them; I will create a piece myself to match the colors and design of a particular space of need in their home and hang it for them.
+If a customer just insists that he/she is not creative and does not want to try, or really desires a piece of my art that was made especially for them; I will create a piece myself to match the colors and design in their home.

-Creativity has helped me grow into a better person and yes, you are creative whether you ever see it or not.
-Henry David Thoreau said, "The question is not what you look at, but what you see."
+Creativity has helped me grow into a better person and yes, you are creative whether you feel it or not.
+You have more potential than you may realize!

 bottom of page